XccelerateOrg/FTWD_Web_Day_15/README.md

 - If you get stuck, try to break down the problem.
 What small thing can you figure out first?
 Remember, instructors have a no touching your key board rule (we can help guide you, but won't debug for you!).
 Part of being a software engineer IS solving problems.
 It's a marathon, not a sprint :running_woman:

 - Other debugging tips

   - [ ] Write down the logic of your code
   - [ ] Re-read documentation
   - [ ] Look at example code on github
   - [ ] Go slow.
 Do one thing at a time.
 You got this :muscle:

+  In the DoNow.html add on the appropriate event listeners to complete the tasks in the file.
+You may create an link a JS file to the index.html

 ## What is one thing that I learned from doing this project? :books: